 Podcasts, a type of content, are also a great way to demonstrate your expertise and authority as a thought leader.
 When you first start building your brand, you might need to approach some podcast owners to secure an invitation.
 But as your brand grows, you’ll be inundated with invitations.

 Apart from guest starring in other podcasts, you can start your podcast and invite other people.
 This makes for great content.

-Then, when brainstorming content ideas, he identified an information gap and in response, created this extensive guide.
+Then, when brainstorming content ideas, he identified an information gap and created this extensive guide in response.
 This guide was written based on his experiences, and what has worked for him.
-In other words, it was a thought leadership content:
+In other words, it was thought leadership content:

 He then used the Product-Led Storytelling formula when he shared customer success stories in his content:

 He didn’t neglect distribution (Step 4).
 He shared this content in communities (even before it was published) and on social media.

 See it for yourself when he made a post (another distribution tactic) about it on LinkedIn:

 If you look closely, his LinkedIn post above ticked three steps: distribution of the post (Step 4), engaging with his audience (step 6), and sharing customer success stories (step 9).